JevinMenezes/janus-api/README.md

-# JanusAPI
+# Janus API
 ## RESTful implementation using MongoDB and Flask in Python

-Following packages/software are required for this project:
+Technologies used:

-* Mongo DB (download it here: [MongoDB Download Center](https://www.mongodb.com/download-center))
+* Mongo DB
 * Python packages:
     * flask
     * Flask-PyMongo